itstommymorgan/asari/README.md

 It's a gem named asari.
 Install it and make it available however you prefer.

-Asari is developed on ruby 1.9.3, and the ActiveRecord portion has been tested with Rails 3.2.
-I don't know off-hand of any reasons that it shouldn't work in other environments, but be aware that it hasn't (yet) been tested.
+Asari is developed on ruby 2.1.2, and the ActiveRecord portion has been tested with Rails 4.1.
+It has also been tested on 1.9.x and JRuby.

+## Roadmap

+Two features that we want to get into Asari are facet support and suport for native geo-coordinate support in version 2013-01-01 of the Amazon API.
+Pull requests are always welcome to get this out.

 ## Contributions

-If Asari interests you and you think you might want to contribute, hit me up on Github.
+If Asari interests you and you think you might want to contribute, hit us up on Github.
 You can also just fork it and make some changes, but there's a better chance that your work won't be duplicated or rendered obsolete if you check in on the current development status first.

 Gem requirements/etc. should be handled by Bundler.

+Also,  we have maintained close to 100% test coverage on the project.
+Your pull request will have a much better chance of being accepted if you write specs for it.

 ### Contributors